Where to Eat in Madrid: The Ultimate Guide

 While it’s getting a bit harder to find authentic dining options in central Madrid these days, there are still some gems in the area.
 You just have to know where to look.

-We’d never recommend eating on Plaza Mayor itself, for example, but head down the nearby side streets and you’ll find bars packed with locals—many of which specialize in the city’s signature fried calamari sandwich!
-If you’re looking for a sit-down experience, make a reservation at iconic Botín, the world’s oldest restaurant.
+We’d never recommend eating on Plaza Mayor itself, for example, but head down the nearby side streets and you’ll find bars packed with locals—many of which specialize in the city’s signature fried calamari sandwich.
+If you’re looking for a sit-down experience, make a reservation at iconic restaurante Botín, the world’s oldest restaurant.

 Huertas/Literary Quarter